-As a service to families, the school will provide supervision of students in the morning from 6:45 to 7:45 in the cafeteria.
-Prior to 7:45 all JA students should enter the building through the cafeteria entrance.
-Students are expected to remain in the cafeteria until dismissal at 7:45.
+As a service to families, the school will provide supervision of students in the morning from 7:15 am to 7:45 am.
+All JA students should enter the building through the sixth-grade side door (entrance closest to Second Avenue and faculty/staff parking lot).
+Students are expected to remain in the designated area until class dismissal at 7:45 am.
 On the dates of tutorials, students will report directly to tutorial.